redbear/IoT_pHAT/README.md

 ### Prerequisites

+* WiFi Router or Access Point (2.4 GHz enabled) and connected to the Internet

 * Raspberry Pi Zero or other models with 40 pin connector header
 	- HDMI Cable
 	- USB Keyboard
 	- Power adpater (5V) with micro USB connector

 * SD Card with [NOOBS or Raspbian](https://www.raspberrypi.org/downloads/) installed (tested on NOOBS 1.9.2)

 * Additional Items for RPi Zero
 	- Mini HDMI to normal HDMI convertor
 	- Micro to Type-A USB convertor

 * Optional
 	- Bluetooth Keyboard
 	- Bluetooth Mouse